Dynamical Analysis of a Repeated Game with Incomplete Information

 Our goal, of course, is essentially to find $v$ and the optimal strategies $\sigma$ and $\tau$.
-These, as one expects, drastically depend on $p$.
-The answers for $p=\frac12$ and $p=1$ are straightforward: in the first case, Player $1$ always plays as if he were facing a one-shot game and wins with probability $\frac12$ while in the other case he can not use his information and has to play randomly as if he did not have any advantage and wins only with probability $\frac14$.
-In \cite{HRSV}, the authors exhibit a strategy $\sigma^*$ for Player 1 (defined properly in Section \ref{sec:sigmastar}) and prove that it is optimal for all $\frac12 \leq p \leq \frac23$.
-In this setting, they give a closed formula for the value $v_p$ of the game and also provide an optimal strategy $\tau^*$ for Player 2 (based on a two state automaton).
-They compute the value of the strategy $\sigma^*$ as the sum of a series for all values of the parameter, hence providing a lower bound for the value of the game (useful when larger than $\frac14$), while an upper bound is given by the value of the strategy $\tau^*$.
+These, as one expects, depend significantly on $p$.
+The answer for $p=\frac12$ is straightforward: Ian always plays as if he were facing a one-shot game and wins with probability $\frac12$.
+The case $p=1$ (so that the system always remains in the same state, which we assume to be randomized uniformly) was studied by Aumann and Maschler \cite{AumannMaschler}, where it shown that he cannot use his information and has to play randomly as if he did not have any advantage (the \emph{non-revealing strategy}) and wins only with probability $\frac14$.
+In \cite{HRSV}, the authors exhibit a strategy $\sigma^*$ for Ian (defined properly in Section \ref{sec:sigmastar}) and prove that it is optimal for all $\frac12 \leq p \leq \frac23$.
+In this setting, they give a simple closed formula, $v_p=\frac{p}{4p-1}$, for the value $v_p$ of the game and also provide an optimal strategy $\tau^*$ for Una (based on a two state automaton).
+They express the long-term payoff of the strategy $\sigma^*$ as the sum of a series for all values of the parameter, hence providing a lower bound for the value of the game (an alternative lower bound that is better in some regimes is given by the trivial strategy with a bound of $\frac14$), while an upper bound is given by the payoff of the strategy $\tau^*$.
 They compute this lower bound explicitly for specific values of the parameter $p$ larger than $\frac23$.
 In the very special case $p=p^*$ solving $9x^3-13x^2+6x - 1 = 0$ ($p^* \simeq 0.7589$), they observe that $\sigma^*$ is still optimal.
-In this case they also exhibit an optimal strategy for Player 2 (more tricky but still based on a finite automaton).
+In this case they also exhibit an optimal strategy for Una (more tricky but still based on a finite automaton).
 Finally, they raise the question of the optimality of $\sigma^*$ for instance at $p=\frac34$.
 We provide a negative answer and prove: \begin{thm} The strategy $\sigma^*$ is optimal for $p<0.719$ and not optimal for some $p<0.733$. \end{thm}

-Indeed, on the one hand, we prove that $\sigma^*$ is optimal and exhibit an optimal strategy for Player 2 under a condition which is valid up to some critical value $p_c$ which we prove to be larger than $0.719$, and, on the other hand, we exhibit a strategy whose value is higher than that of $\sigma^*$ for some $p$ smaller than $0.733$ (so that $p_c<0.733$).
-In both cases, the proofs are based on checking that a certain finite set of inequalities is satisfied.